25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 2.0 miles / 3.2 km

-The Buena Vista Trail in Kings Canyon National Park is the best sunset hike on this list, due largely to the fact that it is one of the easiest and most rewarding trails that you can hike, much like Hanging Rock in Sequoia.
+The Buena Vista Trail in Kings Canyon National Park is a beautiful out-and-back day hike, and in my opinion, it’s the best sunset hike on this list, due largely to the fact that it is one of the easiest and most rewarding trails in either park, much like the Hanging Rock Trail in Giant Forest!

-For these reasons, Buena Vista Peak is a favorite of mine, and I highly recommend visiting at this time of day, as it’s a great place to hang out and watch the sunset along the beautiful cliffs of the western Sierra!
+For all these reasons, Buena Vista Peak is one of my personal favorites, and I highly recommend visiting late in the day, as there truly is no better place to hang out and watch the sunset along the beautiful cliffs of the western Sierra!

 Read My Separate Post: Buena Vista Trail